Port

 Notes:

-A boxed lunch is provided.
-Wildlife sightings are likely but are not guaranteed; depending on the likelihood of wildlife sightings, the tour operator reserves the right to visit the Caleta Valdes Wildlife Reserve instead of Punta Norte.
-Due to Puerto Madryn's remote location, the standard of transportation used may be more basic than that in some other ports.
-Tour is available only on select sailings due to time in port.
-It is essential that you wear warm, layered clothing to fully enjoy and participate in this excursion; outer layer should be waterproof and windproof.
-Bring gloves, a warm hat and a scarf.
+Wildlife sightings are likely but are not guaranteed.
+For a higher chance of sightings, the tour operator reserves the right to visit the Caleta Valdes Wildlife Reserve instead of Punta Norte.
+Due to Puerto Madryn’s remote location, the standard of transportation used may be more basic than that in some other ports.
+Tour is available only on select sailings.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.